nikita-telkar/nikita-telkar.github.io/projects.md

 ##### 1. BC Children's Hospital Research Institute / [The Ted Steiner Lab](https://www.bcchr.ca/tsteiner)

-**An IBD-mimic human colonoid chronic-injury model**
+**Project: An IBD-mimic human colonoid chronic-injury model**

 Intestinal cells undergo regeneration after acute injury.
 However, the feasibility and capacity of these cells to undergo repeated renewal and regeneration on chronic injury is still not well understood.
 Using intestinal epithelial cells collected from 2 human  patients, colonoid organoids were generated in the lab and were further subjected to rounds of induced damage, inflammation and rescue to observe the renewal mechanisms of these cells

-**I was recruited as a Bioinformatician for this exploratory project to analyze their RNA-seq data, for which I was given second-authorship on the respective manuscript**
+*I was recruited as a Bioinformatician for this exploratory project to analyze their RNA-seq data, for which I was given second-authorship on the respective manuscript*

 `Data:` Human and murine RNA-seq
 `Software:` R, GSEA